hygia-org/hygia/docs/source/user_guide/index.rst

 User Guide
 =================================

-A software user guide is a page that provides instructions and information on how to use Hylia Library.
+A user guide is a page that provides instructions and information on how to use Hylia Library.
 It may include information on features, settings, troubleshooting, and step-by-step procedures for performing specific tasks.
 The goal is to help users understand and effectively use the software.